Government Shutdown Cut Into Economic Growth, CBO Says

 The partial shutdown of the government reduced federal spending by about $3 billion and cut into overall U.S. economic growth, according to a report released Monday by the nonpartisan Congressional Budget Office.

-The report says that because of the shutdown, which lasted from Dec.
+The report says that due to the shutdown, which lasted from Dec.
 22 through last Friday, about $18 billion in discretionary government spending was delayed.
 Most of the money will be spent later, now that the shutdown has ended.

 As a result, the nation's gross domestic product will be about 0.2 percentage points lower for the fourth quarter of 2018 and 0.4 percentage points lower during the first quarter of 2019 than it would have been, although part of that will be recouped later in the year.

-CBO had projected first-quarter growth to be an annualized 2.5 percent, but including the effect of the shutdown, it's estimated at 2.1 percent.
+The CBO had projected first-quarter growth to be an annualized 2.5 percent, but including the effect of the shutdown, it's now estimated at 2.1 percent.

-The report does not attempt to quantify the secondary effects of the shutdown on private-sector businesses, but called them "significant."
+The report does not attempt to quantify the secondary effects of the shutdown on private-sector businesses but called them "significant."

 "For example, some businesses could not obtain federal permits and certifications, and others faced reduced access to loans provided by the federal government.
-Such factors were probably beginning to lead firms to postpone investment and hiring decisions," the report said.
+Such factors were probably beginning to lead firms to postpone investment and hiring decisions," the report says.

 Some of the affected private-sector businesses will never recoup the income they lost, CBO said.